 If you are looking for something a bit more exciting, you will definitely want to check out The Canyons Zip Line & Canopy Tours.
 Racing down this zip line is sure to get your blood flowing!

 Shopping in Ocala

-Downtown Ocala is best known for being an interesting collection of unique shops that sell everything from hand-made soaps to delicious baked goods.
-Some of the interesting shops here include Digger’s Antique Mall, American Pawn, My Designer’s Attic, and Soul Essentials.
+Most shopping in Ocala probably takes place at the Paddock Mall.
+But Downtown Ocala is known for being an interesting collection of unique shops that sell everything from hand-made soaps to delicious baked goods.
 There is also a Farmer’s Market held in downtown Ocala every Saturday from 9:00 am to 2:00 pm.

-There are 22 floor plans available with prices ranging to suit every budget starting in the mid $100k’s.
+There are 23 floor plans available with prices ranging to suit every budget starting in the $200k’s.